alni/DigitalNightstand/DigitalNightstand.tingapp/README.md

 <kbd>&darr;</kbd> | Previous station

-## Internet Radio ##
+## Weather Forecast ##

-Listen to Internet Radio stations.
+Get weather forecast for a place on Earth (Powered by Forecast).

 Currently supports:

-* `NRK Radio` - <http://lyd.nrk.no> (Norwegian Broadcasting Corporation/Norsk rikskringkasting AS)
-* Downloading list of radio stations by country with the [Dirble][dirble] service
-* Custom radio stations

-User Interface controls:

-* Play/Pause toggle
-* Previous/Next station change
-* Decrease/Increase/Mute volume
-* Radio station name
-* Radio station information
+* Display current weather conditions on the Clock page - summary, temperature and icon
+* Displaying the summary in different languages
+* Display the temperature by different units - location dependent or user set

 ## Digital Clock ##

 Shows the current time and date.
 The time is shown big, and the date medium size but still readable.

 The time and date is formatted based on the locale of the computer.